Hairdresser jailed for infecting men with HIV

 STUDY: Drug made in Bay Area stops spread of HIV among gay men

-Sussex Police say he infected five men and sabotaged the condoms of another five.
+Sussex police said he infected five men and sabotaged the condoms of another five.
 He would persuade his victims to have unprotected sex by telling them he was clean or negative for HIV, according to police.

 RELATED: HIV-positive former high school coach pleads guilty to sexually abusing 42 boys